Cesky Krumlov

 How many days do you need in Cesky Krumlov?

 One overnight stay is enough for the castle area, old town, Latrán, river views, and a slow meal.
-Two days work better if you want museums, gardens, photography, or a slower pace.
+Two nights give you more time for museums, the castle garden, photography, and unhurried walks along the Vltava.

 What food should you try in Cesky Krumlov?

 Look for Czech and South Bohemian dishes such as kulajda, česnečka, svíčková, roast duck, dumplings, cabbage, bramboráky, freshwater fish, and fruit dumplings.
-Menus vary by season and restaurant.
+Our Cesky Krumlov Food page goes deeper into dishes, restaurants, markets, and food shops.

 Is Cesky Krumlov a wine destination?